willingc/docs-napari/docs/naps/0-nap-process.md

 The author of the NAP should periodically update the NAP with new points both against and in favor of the NAP raised in discussion.

-Eventually, after discussion, there may be a consensus that the NAP should be accepted – see the next section for details.
+After discussion, typically one month, there may be a consensus that the NAP should be accepted – see the next section for details.
 At this point the status becomes `Accepted`.